 Elements like sand, animal scat, tree leaves, sap, and regular dirt can all cause your tent’s fabric to deteriorate between uses if not removed.
 To clean your tent, use cold water and mild, non-detergent soap with a soft sponge.
 For more stubborn marks, try using an alcohol-based hand sanitizer or wet wipes.

-If your zippers aren’t moving freely, take an old toothbrush and give them a gentle scrub, taking care not to rub too hard on the tent fabric either side, which can impair the fabric’s waterproofing capacity.
+If your zippers aren’t moving freely, take an old toothbrush and give them a gentle scrub, taking care not to rub too hard on the tent fabric on either side, which can impair the fabric’s waterproofing capacity.

 Finally, be sure to rinse the tent off thoroughly after cleaning, particularly if using alcohol-based products to remove stains.